rlorigro/GFAse/README.md

 -p PR \
 -t 46
 ```
+In this case, only mappings above mapq=1 and with a target contig name with a "PR" will be used in phasing.

 ![image](https://user-images.githubusercontent.com/28764332/169711948-651feac3-2f53-4a71-9608-913a09b215b4.png)
 Run time depends almost entirely on the size of the BAM to be loaded.
 Filtering by map quality first (q>2) will save loading time.